samueljmello/github-actions-exercises/16-Packages-And-Continuous-Delivery.md

 ## Step 2: Merge the changes to your default branch and update your local repository

 1. Click the green `Merge pull request` button on the pull request from step 1.5.
 This will put your code into the main branch.
+2. Delete the published branch created in [Step 1](#step-1).
-2. Checkout to your default branch locally and pull down the changes.
+3. Checkout to your default branch locally and pull down the changes.